Direct message to the respective location, not to an individual

 Our recommendations for action

 For many owners, this means that the tax burden depends on the amount of the mortgage and the maintenance costs claimed – a calculation that is particularly significant in the case of rising interest rates and renovation work.
 A fundamental change to the system is now on the cards.
 On September 28, 2025, Switzerland will vote on a constitutional basis that will allow the cantons to introduce a property tax on second homes.
-Only if this bill is adopted can the federal law already passed by parliament, which provides for the abolition of the imputed rental value, come into force.
+Only if this bill is adopted can the federal law already passed by Parliament, which provides for the abolition of the imputed rental value, come into force.

 “The abolition of the imputed rental value has many facets and there are winners and losers for both owners and tenants.”